Cahb/Tic-Tac-Qute/README.md

 *Description:*

--The project is using network utilities - TCP socket's to be more specific;
+-The project is using network protocols - Transport Control Protocol be more specific which was implemented using the QTcpSocket and QTcpServer objects;

 -The port that is beign binded is 55555 - so mind if your network hardware allows you to connect on that port (e.g if it's opened and whether it's accessible)